oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 simplify the transition for users that have custom computations on blocked buffers, we would expose a new primitive to initialize memory.
 There are two sub-options here:
-- option 2.a: introduce an "inplace" reorder.
+- option 2.a: introduce an "in-place" reorder.
 If the user calls reorder with the same input and output, the only effect that should be expected is explicit zero padding.
 The bad side of this option is that it is somehow a "trick" since this reorder would break assumption a.
-But if this is aiming only advanced users writing kernels that compute on blocked buffers, then maybe we can live with this docmented exception.
+But if this is aiming only advanced users writing kernels that compute on blocked buffers, then maybe we can live with this documented exception.
 - option 2.b: introduce a new `memory_cleanup` primitive, that should be used after every custom computation done on a oneDNN memory handle.
 This one has the merit of being more explicit than calling a